Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 16. Underwater Toys

 This underwater toy set includes a variety of sea creatures that work together as a themed collection.
 The pattern features detailed shaping for realistic proportions and uses a mix of stitches for textured effects.
-It is one of the more comprehensive free crochet ocean toys patterns because it gives you multiple designs in a single pattern.
-The finished toys range from 3 to 6 inches, making them perfect for small hands and travel-friendly play.
+It is one of the more comprehensive sea animal patterns because it gives you multiple designs in a single pattern.
+The finished toys range from 3 to 6 inches, making them great for small hands and travel-friendly play.

 Get the Free Underwater Toys Pattern